Back to glossary

 • Trust: 86% of consumers say UGC influences their buying decisions more than brand-made content

-• Volume: a brand alone can produce maybe 5–10 posts a week; an active community produces hundreds
+• Volume: a brand alone can produce maybe 5 to 10 posts a week; an active community produces hundreds

 How to source it ethically